Nitrokey/opcard-rs/README.md

 Plug your Nitrokey 3 and use [nitropy](https://docs.nitrokey.com/software/nitropy/) to install it with `nitropy nk3 update <path/to/release/file>`

+## Build Dependencies

+`opcard` has these build dependencies:
+- clang
+- libpcsclite
+- nettle
+- pkg-config

+To run the tests, you also need these tools:
+- gnupg
+- scdaemon
+- vsmartcard (vpcd)

+See the [CI Dockerfile](./ci/Dockerfile) for all steps to set up the build environment on Debian-based distributions.

 ## Minimum Supported Rust Version (MSRV)

 The minimum supported Rust version (MSRV) for this crate is the most recent stable Rust release.